I knew Virat Kohli would lead India one day, says Sr. Delhi selector

-mid-day meets Hari Gidwani at his sweetmeat outlet in Delhi where he reveals how he picked Kohli to lead the northern city in domestic cricke
+mid-day meets former first-class cricketer and current Delhi selector Hari Gidwani at his sweetmeat outlet in Delhi where he reveals how he picked batsman Virat Kohli to lead the northern city in domestic cricket

 New Delhi: Fatehpuri Chowk is very much like Mumbai's Crawford Market —congested, chaotic and crazy.
 At one end is Chaina Ram, one of the oldest sweet shops in Delhi co-owned by Hari Gidwani.